A heel spur is a foot condition that’s created by a bony-like growth, called a calcium deposit, that extends between your heel bone and arch.

 Heel spurs often start in the front of and underneath your heel.
 They eventually affect other parts of your foot.
 They can get up to half an inch in length.
 They may not necessarily be visible to the naked eye.

 Detecting heel spurs can be challenging.
 Heel spurs don’t always cause pain, and not all heel pain is related to spurs.
-Keep reading to learn more about heel spurs, and talk to your doctor if you have any heel pain that doesn’t go away or gets worse over time.
+Keep reading to learn more about these bony growths and what causes them.

 Some heel spurs may cause no symptoms at all.
-About 50 percent of people with heel spurs experience pain from them.
 You may also not see any changes in soft tissues or bones surrounding the heel.
-Heel spurs are often discovered only through X-rays and other tests done for another foot ailment.
+Heel spurs are often discovered only through X-rays and other tests done for another foot issue.

 Heel spurs are directly caused by long-term muscle and ligament strain.
-Eventually, this excessive strain stretches soft tissues in your heel and wears them out.
+Eventually, this excessive strain stresses the heel bone (calcaneus) causing spurs.